Date of Award:

 Because of differences in surface area to mass ratios and in average feather thicknesses among the three bird species, increases in metabolism due to wind ranged from non-linear in kestrels to linear in eagles.
 The relationship between wind speed and metabolic increase in red-tails was more linear than in kestrels.
 Wind speeds below 4.47 m sec-1 produced relatively greater increases in metabolism than wind speeds above 4.47 m sec-1.
 Changes in metabolism due to wind effects are discussed in terms of wind penetration of the feather coat and changes in boundary layer conditions.
 Ecological implications of cold weather conditions and their effect on kestrels are also discussed.
 Radiation produced linear decreases in metabolism at all wind speeds, and it extended the thermoneutral zone to lower air temperatures.
 Predictions of raptor resting metabolism based on multiple regression models and on heat transfer analysis were similar, but biophysical estimates paralleled actual values better than regression estimates.

 Hayes, Steven R., "The Combined Effects of Air Temperature, Wind, and Radiation on the Resting Metabolism of Avian Raptors" (1978).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8053.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .